awsdocs/aws-net-developer-guide/doc_source/net-dg-hosm.md

 Launch an EC2 instance with the IAM role you created previously\.
 You can do so in the following ways\.
 + **Using the EC2 console**

-  Follow the directions to launch an instance in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/launching-instance.html)\.
+  Follow the directions to launch an instance in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/launching-instance.html)\.

   As you go through the wizard you should at least visit the **Configure Instance Details** page so that you can select the **IAM role** you created earlier\.
 + **Using the AWS SDK for \.NET**

   For information about this, see [Launching an Amazon EC2 instance](run-instance.md), including the [Additional considerations](run-instance.md#run-instance-additional) near the end of that topic\.

 To launch an EC2 instance that has an IAM role attached, an IAM user's configuration must include certain permissions\.
-For more information about the required permissions, see the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles)\.
+For more information about the required permissions, see the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/iam-roles-for-amazon-ec2.html#permission-to-pass-iam-roles)\.

 ## Connect to the EC2 instance<a name="net-dg-hosm-connect"></a>

 Connect to the EC2 instance so that you can transfer the sample application to it and then run the application\.
 You'll need the file that contains the private portion of the key pair you used to launch the instance; that is, the PEM file\.

-You can do this by following the connect procedure in the [EC2 user guide for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) or the [EC2 user guide for Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html)\.
+You can do this by following the connect procedure in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) or the [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html)\.
 When you connect, do so in such a way that you can transfer files from your development machine to your instance\.

 If you're using Visual Studio on Windows, you can also connect to the instance by using the Toolkit for Visual Studio\.
 For more information, see [Connecting to an Amazon EC2 Instance](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-ec2-ami.html#connect-ec2) in the AWS Toolkit for Visual Studio User Guide\.